Street harassment: France

 In 2018, France outlawed street sexual harassment, passing a law declaring catcalling on streets and public transportation is subject to fines of up to €750, with more for more aggressive and physical behavior.
-The law also declared that sex between an adult and a person of 15 or under can be considered rape if the younger person is judged incompetent to give consent.
+The law also declared that sex between an adult and a person of under 15 can be considered rape if the younger person is judged incompetent to give consent.
 It also gives underage victims of rape an extra decade to file complaints, extending the deadline to 30 years from their turning 18.
 This law came about after many people were outraged at a man attacking a woman (Marie Laguerre) due to her response to his harassment of her.

 Netherlands

 In 2017, the Dutch cities of Amsterdam and Rotterdam introduced a local ban (Algemene Plaatselijke Verordening, APV) on street harassment (known as the sisverbod or 'hissing ban' in the media).
-In 2018, a 36-year-old man from Rotterdam was convicted to paying two fines of 100 euros by a district judge (kantonrechter) for sexualling harassing 8 women on the street.
+In 2018, a 36-year-old man from Rotterdam was convicted to paying two fines of 100 euros by a district judge (kantonrechter) for sexually harassing 8 women on the street.
 In December 2019, the Court of Appeals in The Hague considered that sexual harassment had been proven, but was not illegal because the local laws were unconstitutional per Article 7 (Freedom of Expression) of the Dutch Constitution.
 Only the House of Representatives and the Senate are allowed to make laws (on a national level) that restrict parts of the Constitution; the municipalities of Amsterdam and Rotterdam did not have that authority, and so the earlier ruling was overturned.
 Several politicians were disappointed by the overturning (with MP Dilan Yeşilgöz-Zegerius arguing the approach is best locally customised rather than nationally standardised), and stated their intention to adopt national legislation on street harassment.